EcoMark Solar is the biggest residential solar provider for the Colorado Springs area

 The Future of Utility Prices in Southern Colorado

 The greater Colorado Springs area is experiencing unprecedented growth and its utilities are experiencing more demand than ever.
 The utilities will be building on more capacity in the years to come.
 Those infrastructure costs will be passed on to the consumer in the form of increased rates.
 The standard inflation rate for electric power nationwide is 4% per year.
-Colorado Springs Utilities has raised their rates more than twice the national average in the last 12 months.
+Colorado Springs Utilities has raised their rates almost twice the national average in the last 12 months.*

 Solar Power is Inflation-Proof Power